FAQs Miniature Donkeys

 Miniature donkeys must always be kept in pairs, they should NEVER be kept on their own.
-It is very worthwhile becoming a member of the Miniature Mediterranean Donkey Association and Donkey Breed Society both of which produce regular magazines full of interesting tips, stories etc. A very useful book is Caring For Your Miniature Donkey by Bonnie R. Gross and if you are thinking about breeding she also wrote another book titled Donkey Foaling Manual By Bonnie R. Gross.
+It is very worthwhile becoming a member of the Donkey Breed Society which produce regular magazines full of interesting tips, stories etc. A very useful book is Caring For Your Miniature Donkey by Bonnie R. Gross and if you are thinking about breeding she also wrote another book titled Donkey Foaling Manual By Bonnie R. Gross.

 How much land do I require?

 One acre of land is ideal for a pair of miniatures ideally subdivided into smaller paddocks to control their weight and worm control.
-Free access to a field shelter/stable at all times.
+Free access to a field shelter or stable at all times.

 What do they eat?

-Note - If your donkey doesn’t come across to feed and stands alone this could mean your donkey may be very unwell, call your vet for advice immediately.
+Note - If your donkey does not come across to feed and stands alone this could mean your donkey may be very unwell, call your vet for advice immediately.

 What about worming?